zachwylde00/ethereum.solidity-repository/docs/contracts/functions.rst

             require(success);
             // results in test.x becoming == 1 and test.y becoming 1.

-            // If someone sends ether to that contract, the receive function in TestPayable will be called. require(address(test).send(2 ether));
+            // If someone sends Ether to that contract, the receive function in TestPayable will be called. require(address(test).send(2 ether));
             // results in test.x becoming == 2 and test.y becoming 2 ether.
         }